 While the average mutt will still flip when they hear the word “car,” there are a few key factors that need to be weighed when picking the perfect puppy transporter.
-Crash ratings, interior space, cabin materials, tie-downs, window positions, and ride heights should all be taken into account when selecting the ideal pet-friendly car.
+Car safety crash ratings, interior space, cabin materials, tie-downs, window positions, and ride heights should all be considered when selecting the ideal pet-friendly car.

-Thanks to key features like automatic liftgates, electronically controlled fold-flat seats, adjustable rear cargo tracks, a divider or kennel attachment, rear climate controls, all-weather mats, and cargo covers, there are more pet friendly cars out there than ever before, even if automakers don’t exactly advertise them as such.
-Keeping in mind the pet transit warnings from the DMV, here are a dozen vehicles that border on being tailor-made for dogs and their humans, along with a few key selling points that make each one extra special in our book.
+Thanks to key features like automatic liftgates, electronically controlled fold-flat seats, adjustable rear cargo tracks, a divider or kennel attachment, rear climate controls, all-weather mats, and cargo covers, there are more pet-friendly cars out there than ever before, even if automakers don’t exactly advertise them as such.
+Keeping in mind the pet transit warnings from the DMV, here are the fifteen best cars for dogs that border on being tailor-made for pets and their humans, along with a few key selling points that make some extra special in our book.

-The Mercedes-Benz E400 wagon’s fold-flat cargo hold has a few nice surprises in store, especially if you don’t feel like clipping your mutt’s kennel or transit case into the rear-facing third row.
-For those who like take their dogs along to the beach, there’s a “deep boot tub” option that allows even the messiest mongrel to be transported without soiling the back seat.
-This rubberized addition comes complete with deep corner edges for all-round protection and is both easy to remove and clean.
+The Mercedes-Benz E-Class wagon’s fold-flat cargo hold has a few pleasant surprises in store, especially if you don’t feel like clipping your mutt’s kennel or transit case into the rear-facing third row.
+For those who like to take their dogs along to the beach, there’s a deep boot tub accessory option that allows even the messiest mongrel to be transported without soiling the back seat, according to Mercedes-Benz.
+This rubberized addition comes complete with deep corner edges for all-around protection and is easy to remove and clean.

-You can even pair that with the optional “load still protector,” which only costs $65 and is designed to shield the rear of the vehicle from scratches when dogs are jumping in and out, while preventing mud and dirt from spreading.
+With the E-Class wagon, you can even pair that with the optional load still protector, which is designed to shield the rear of the vehicle from scratches when dogs are jumping in and out while preventing mud and dirt from spreading.
 This practical design connects to the tub and will easily accordion out of the way when not needed.

 Not only does the Nissan Titan pickup come with a wide array of bed configurations and cabs, but it also has a very canine-friendly interior.
 While roaming freely in the back of the truck bed is without question what your pup wants, modern safety laws dictate otherwise.